Consultation launches on the future of services at the Friarage Hospital in Northallerton

-NHS Hambleton, Richmondshire and Whitby Clinical Commissioning Group (CCG), in partnership with South Tees Hospitals NHS Foundation Trust, has launched a 12-week public consultation on Friday 13th September, to shape the future of key services at the Friarage Hospital in Northallerton.
+NHS Hambleton, Richmondshire and Whitby Clinical Commissioning Group (CCG), in partnership with South Tees Hospitals NHS Foundation Trust, launched a consultation on Friday 13th September, to shape the future of key services at the Friarage Hospital in Northallerton.

 The Friarage Hospital is a much-loved and valued part of the NHS – the Trust, which runs the hospital, and CCG which funds local health services, want it to remain so for many years to come.

 However, in recent times the local NHS has faced a number of challenges, not least a shortage of key emergency staff that has affected the Trust’s ability to provide safe 24 hour, high quality A&E, anaesthetic overnight cover and critical care services from the hospital.

 Friarage Hospital Urgent Care Services Public Consultation: Impact of General Election.

 Due to the restrictions placed on public bodies including the NHS in the run up to a General Election, including communication activities, Hambleton, Richmondshire and Whitby CCG will be making the following modifications to the Friarage consultation process: